NathanHarrington/NathanHarrington.github.io/content/pages/wasatch_work_log_timeline.md

 save_as: pages/wasatch_work_log_timeline.html
 status: hidden

+2016-11-10 06:56 Execution of linode ssd mitigation plan for cookbook failure issues at digital ocean.
+Start of server replication and outage monitoring setup.
+Noise isolation options and evaluation.
+Tracking of long term Dash stability metrics.
+Transition to longer nomenclature scheme.
+Testing with runtime generated widgets for saving components.
+Refinement of user interface complexity.
+Practice with deeply nested widget options

+2016-11-10 16:30

+2016-11-09 06:19 Remote support of incorrect board level documentation for FX2 vs. ARM customer development.
+Detailed evaluation of namespace testing issues and long term repurcusssions for Dash inteface.
+Tested with various nesting methods and custom widget development schemes.
+Research into common mechanisms for deeply nested widget interfaces in QT.

+2016-11-09 16:30

 2016-11-08 06:47 long term timing and visualization setup.
 Triple visualizer for windows 10, and 7 in place.
 Built version of Dash straight from appveyor installer on virgin systems in virtualization.